ammarhakim/gkyl-doc/source/postgkyl/py-data.rst

 ``GData`` treats the output frame data and the history sequence data the same way.
 The time array is stored as a ``grid`` and values naturally as ``values``.
-The only internal difference is that the history data are missing the ``GData.time`` variable (more preciselly, it is set to ``None``).
-By default, *Postgkyl* tries to load data as a history when the file name is incomplete (history data are usually spread accross multiple files) and as a frame when the file exists.
+The only internal difference is that the history data are missing the ``GData.time`` variable (more precisely, it is set to ``None``).
+By default, *Postgkyl* tries to load data as a history when the file name is incomplete (history data are usually spread across multiple files) and as a frame when the file exists.
 However, when a single file does not have the internal structure of a *Gkyl* frame, *Postgkyl* tries to load it as a history before raising an exception.